 If you are GF and have an allergy to soy or milk, your best bet is to look for “paleo” meals.
 The paleo diet excludes virtually all common allergens (eggs are allowed).

-The only brands I know of that makes paleo emergency meals are Elements Meals and Wild Zora.
-If you know of any other options, please let us know in the comments!
+Elements Meals and Wild Zora are the only brands I know of that make paleo emergency meals.
+If you know of other options, please let us know in the comments!

 Wild Zora Paleo Meals (GF, DF, grain-free, soy-free, sugar-free)